Kostas Giannoulis: Pafos

 On 13 August 2018, Giannoulis signed a two years contract with Cypriot club Pafos FC for an undisclosed fee.
 On 5 September 2018, after his first game with the club he solved his contract for personal reasons.

 OFI

-On 28 December 2018, it was announced that Kostas Giannoulis had joined OFI on a 2 1/2-year contract for an undisclosed fee.
+On 28 December 2018, it was announced that Giannoulis had joined OFI on a 2 1/2-year contract for an undisclosed fee.

 Retirement

-Kostas announced his retirement from football on his social media on 16 April 2024.
+Giannoulis announced his retirement from football on his social media on 16 April 2024.